phenoscape/rphenoscape/README.md

 # rphenoscape: R package to make phenotypic traits from the Phenoscape Knowledgebase available from within R.
+* Maintainer: Hong Xu
+* Author: Hong Xu, Hilmar Lapp

-Most of the services provided with [Phenoscape Knowledgebase web API](http://docs.phenoscapekb.apiary.io) return data in JSON format, plain text (usually tab-delimited), and NeXML.
+Most of the services provided with Phenoscape Knowledgebase web API return data in JSON format, plain text (usually tab-delimited), and NeXML.
 This package facilitates the interfacing to the the Phenoscape Knowledge for searching ontology terms, retrieving term info, and querying data matrices.

 ## Getting Started
 The development version of rphenoscape is available on [Github](www.github.com/xu-hong/rphenoscape).
 With the `devtools` package installed on your system, rphenoscape can be installed using: